VagrantApe/vue-rpg/README.md

 ## Simple RPG in Vue.js

-Done from [this](https://www.udemy.com/vuejs-2-the-complete-guide) tutorial on Udemy.
+Done from [this](https://www.udemy.com/vuejs-2-the-complete-guide) course on Udemy.

 Some changes I made: